WAVM/WAVM/README.md

 ##### WAVM is a WebAssembly virtual machine, designed for use in non-web applications.

-> This is a version of WAVM modified for use in [Hunter](https://github.com/soramitsu/soramitsu-hunter)
->
-> Examples and tests are made optional and [HunterGate](cmake/HunterGate.cmake) is added to allow adding hunterized dependencies to WAVM

 ### Fast

 WAVM uses [LLVM](https://llvm.org/) to compile WebAssembly code to machine code with close to